ExchangeUnion/docs/Market Maker Guide.md

 getinfo -j #Send WETH/DAI to your raiden address
 ```

-The next step will have an automated option in future, but currently is not trivial: choose xud nodes to open channels with.
+The next step will have an automated option in future, but currently is not trivial: choose a xud node to open a channel with.
 Ideally, these are nodes you expect to trade with regularly.
-If you are unsure, you can open channels with our xud node hosted at xud1.exchangeunion.com, which is maintaining a good channel connectivity with other xud nodes in the OpenDEX Network.
+If you are unsure, you can open a channel with our xud node available at xud1.exchangeunion.com.
+Opening a 0.1 btc channel would look like:

 ```
 openchannel 02529a91d073dda641565ef7affccf035905f3d8c88191bdea83a35f37ccce5d64 btc 0.1
 ```

-Check existing orders in the network with the command `orderbook`.
+Check existing orders in the network with the command `orderbook` for all enabled trading pairs or with `orderbook btc/dai` for BTC/DAI only:

 ```
-mainnet > orderbook
+mainnet > orderbook btc/dai

 Trading pair: BTC/DAI
 ┌───────────────────────────────────────┬───────────────────────────────────────┐